RESEARCHER – EDUCATOR – ARTIST

-Karen Schupp, MFA, is an Associate Professor of Dance in Arizona State University’s School of Music, Dance, and Theatre.
+Karen Schupp, MFA, is a Professor of Dance in Arizona State University’s School of Music, Dance, and Theatre.
 Professor Schupp’s research and scholarly work focuses on dance education in a range of contexts.
 Specifically her work addresses three interrelated areas: ethics and equity across the spectrum of dance education, postsecondary dance curricula and pedagogy, and dance competition culture.
 Her books include Studying Dance: A Guide for Campus and Beyond, Dance Education and Responsible Citizenship: Promoting Civic Engagement Through Effective Dance Pedagogy, and Ethical Dilemmas in Dance Education: Case Studies on Humanizing Dance Pedagogy (co-edited with Doug Risner).
 Professor Schupp is the Editor-in-Chief of the Journal of Dance Education and is on the Editorial Board of Journal of Performing Arts Leadership in Higher Education.
 Professor Schupp’s scholarly work has been published in numerous journals and edited volumes and her choreography has been featured across the US and internationally.